Magnet Capabilities

 APS-TD has the capability to design, manufacture and measure any type of conventional accelerator magnet.
 This requires diverse expertise as designs span from extraction or injection kickers and Lambertsons, to strong bending dipoles and focusing quadrupoles, or relatively small, multi-element corrector magnets.
 Additionally, we design and fabricate fast-ramping AC magnets, as well as gradient-field magnets for specific accelerator applications.

-• At the Magnet Systems Department we designed and fabricated many dipole magnets.
-Shown here is a Booster 5.3 - 2 - 120" Dipole Magnet (EDWA).
+• At the Magnet Systems Department we designed and fabricated many quadrupole magnets.
+Shown here are spare Fermi Main Injector Wide Aperature Quadrupoles (WQD) waiting in storage until needed.

 Superconducting Strand and Cable R&D Lab